benhowell/benhowell.github.com/_posts/2014-05-24-java-scripting-plugin-framework.md

  * We have determined that each plugin script must at least contain the following 3 functions: `run()`, `isRunning()`, and `shutDown()`.

-Doing all of this allows us to dynamically load plugins at run time without prior knowledge of those plugins.
+Doing all of this allows us to dynamically load plugins at run time without prior knowledge of those plugins[^2].
 Defining the call hooks for your API (either at the application or plugin side) should be a well thought through design choice and should be documented accordingly.
 The plugin developer documentation should very clearly spell out this binding contract (i.e. the required functions in their plugin).
 We could of course build tests into our application that checks for these mandatory functions at plugin load time, however that is beyond the scope of this article.
 Similarly, our delegate API(s) need to be well documented and supplied as part of the plugin developer documentation.
 <br/>
 <br/>